AleixCas95/Game-Pillars/README.md

 While in progress make sure that the ideas are working and they fulfill the previously marked goals.
 Don't forget testing it internally and make a general idea of how it's working every moment of the development.
-Do not be affraid of the changes, if an idea can be changed for a better one, do not hesitate to ask and change it, as it is said, game pillars are not a static foundations.
+Do not be afraid of the changes, if an idea can be changed for a better one, do not hesitate to ask and change it, as it is said, game pillars are not static foundations.

 - __Third:__

-Make sure that the target you are oriented to, test the game and give you feedback to improve or reorganize your game.
+Make sure that you are focusing the target you are oriented to, test the game and give you feedback to improve or reorganize your game.

 ![](https://github.com/AleixCas95/Game-Pillars/blob/master/docs/Diagram2.png?raw=true)